mruizgdd/gddy_coriander_secu_hackathon_2024/README.md

-# Security Check GitHub Action Requirements
+# Coriander Security Check GitHub Action Requirements

 This document outlines the necessary requirements and setup for the Security Check GitHub Action.
 This action performs a security analysis on pull requests by checking the git diff and identifying potential security issues.